mgcooper/baseflow/README.md

 ## Install

-- Clone this repo **or** use [`mpm`](http://mobeets.github.io/mpm/) in your Matlab terminal:
+- Clone this repo or use [`mpm`](http://mobeets.github.io/mpm/) in your Matlab terminal:
   - `mpm install baseflow`
 - cd into the `toolbox` directory.
 - Run `Setup.m`:
   - Type `msg = Setup('install')` at the command line then press enter.
   - Check `msg` for information about the installation.
 - If running in Octave, see `.octaverc` for recommended startup options.
 - Unit tests are in `tests/`.
 To run them from the top-level folder, type `runtests('tests')` at the command window and press enter.
-To debug errors, try `runtests('tests', 'debug', true)`.
+To debug, try `runtests('tests', 'debug', true)`.
-- In new Matlab sessions, navigate to the toolbox directory and try `Setup('addpath')` or just `Setup` to add the toolbox to your search path, or manage the search path however you normally do.
+- In new Matlab sessions, cd to the toolbox directory and try `Setup('addpath')` or just `Setup` to add the toolbox to your search path, or manage the search path however you normally do.

 For more options, see [Configuration](#configuration).
 For Octave compatibility, see [Octave](#octave).